Amrlxyz/esp-lfr-buggy/README.md

 1. Use the wiring diagram to connect the components.
 2. Clone the project directly to Keil Studio Cloud.
-3. Compile and run the project.
+3. Compile and flash on to the microcontroller.

-NOTE: The buggy is controlled using Bluetooth Command is required to control the buggy
+4. Control the buggy using Bluetooth commands.

 **WARNING:** Due to significant differences in mechanical setup and gearbox, it is not recommended to use this code for any other buggy.
 The code is specifically tailored for our buggy, and compatibility with other mechanical designs and sensor array configuration is not the main consideration.

-## Credits
+## Dependencies

 Imported 3rd Party Mbed Libraries